Textualize/textual/docs/guide/queries.md

 Selectors are a very useful idea and can do more than apply styles.
 We can also find widgets in Python code with selectors, and make updates to widgets in a simple expressive way.
 Let's look at how!

+!!! tip

+    See the [Textual Query Sandbox](https://github.com/davep/textual-query-sandbox/) project for an interactive way of experimenting with DOM queries.

 ## Query one

 The [query_one][textual.dom.DOMNode.query_one] method gets a single widget in an app or other widget.
 If you call it with a selector it will return the first matching widget.